A Guide to Visiting Rome in March | Attractions, Weather & Museums

 The Trevi Fountain is one of the biggest and most famous water fountains in Rome, making it a top attraction to visit.
 The statues built in the fountain are beautiful and represent important characters.
 One of the most popular rituals associated with the fountain is to throw a coin in the water for assured luck.

-Top Experiences in Rome in March
+Top Rome experiences in March

 0